Enzyme Kinetics and Mechanism

 Data Analysis

-- Inhibition constant (Ki): The concentration of inhibitor that inhibits the enzyme by 50%.
+- Inhibition constant (Ki): The concentration of inhibitor required to reduce the enzyme activity by 50%.

 Applications